 Keep Track of Due Dates and Time Estimates for Projects

-Most freelancers understand the importance of due dates.
-Completing projects on time is professional and shows clients they can rely on you.
-However, it’s just as important to have a time estimate for every project.
+As a freelancer, you already understand the importance of deadlines.
+Completing projects on time is professional and shows clients that they can rely on you.
+It’s just as important to have a time estimate for every project.
 When you know how many hours a project requires, you can set aside the appropriate amount of time for it and avoid working long hours at the last minute.
 Having time estimates for projects also helps you decide whether to take on new work, as you can make sure it doesn’t conflict with your prior commitments.
 A day planner is a helpful tool for tracking your projects, whether you prefer a physical planner or an app.